 - 10. The Board should at all times act in a reasonable manner in the conduct of its role and purpose.
 In support of this duty Board members should be subject to and abide by the Code issued by The Pensions Regulator. - 11.
 The Board shall help ensure that the Fund is managed and administered effectively and efficiently and complies with the Code. - 12.
-The Board shall meet on a quarterly basis, or such other period determined by the Administering Authority, in order to discharge its duties and responsibilities effectively.
+The Board shall meet on a quarterly basis, or such other period determined by the Administering Authority, in order to discharge its duties and responsibilities effectively. - 13.
+The Board will receive the final reports, minutes and agendas relating to all Committee and Investment Panel meetings, including exempt items. - 14.
+Insofar as it relates to the role of the Board, it may also; - a) request and receive information and reports from any other body or officer responsible for managing and administering of the Fund; and

-- 13. The Board will receive the final reports, minutes and agendas relating to all Committee and Investment Panel meetings, including exempt items. - 14.
-Insofar as it relates to the role of the Board, it may also; - a) request and receive information and reports from any other body or officer responsible for managing and administering of the Fund: and - b) examine decisions made or actions taken by Committee or Investment Panel or any other body or officer responsible for managing or administering the Fund. - 15.
+- b) examine decisions made or actions taken by Committee or Investment Panel or any other body or officer responsible for managing or administering the Fund. - 15.
 Any further requests for information and advice are subject to the approval of the Corporate Director Business and Resources, who will be required to consider positively all reasonable requests in relation to the role of the Board whilst being mindful of value for money. - 16.
 The Board may make reports or recommendations to the Committee insofar as they relate to the role of the Board.
 Any such reports or recommendations must be provided at least 10 working days in advance of the next Committee meeting.
+The comprehensive list of the core functions of the Board are found in the Core Functions document.